-#6 – Add the potatoes and chicken to the sauce.
+#6 - Add the potatoes and chicken to the lemon butter sauce.

-You’re so close to the finish line to serve up this lovely Creamy Lemon Chicken entre.
+You're so close to the finish line to serve up this lovely Creamy Lemon Chicken one skillet dish.
 The potatoes and chicken are the last to be re-incorporated in the recipe.
 They need to be tossed into the sauce and simmered for another five minutes to thicken the sauce just a bit and to allow the potatoes and chicken to reheat.

 To add a fresh pop of color, sprinkle on some chopped parsley for garnish.

-Can You Make this Dish Ahead of Time?
+Can You Make This Creamy Lemon Chicken Ahead of Time?

 - Par-boil the potatoes the day before.
 Let them cool and cover with plastic wrap and store in the refrigerator.

-- Make the creamy lemon sauce a day ahead as well.
+- Make the creamy lemon sauce recipe a day ahead as well.
 Store it in the fridge.

 - Pan-fry the potato wedges and chicken tenders.
 Add in the cream sauce and reheat it right before you're ready to serve the dish.
 You may need to add some whole milk if the sauce is too thick after reheating.